U.S. checks reports three American detainees relocated in North Korea: official

 He was referring to Joseph Yun, the State Department's former North Korea negotiator, who saw the detainees on a visit to Pyongyang last year.

+Sol Kim, the son of detainee Tony Kim, said on social media that he is optimistic but has no information.

+"We are hopeful but we have no indication that they have been released.
+Thank you for your continued prayers and efforts to help bring them home," he said.

-(Reporting by Matt Spetalnick and David Brunnstrom in Washington, Jon Herskovitz in Austin, Texas and Christine Kim in SEOUL; Editing by Peter Cooney and Cynthia Osterman)
+(Reporting by Matt Spetalnick, David Brunnstrom and Eric Walsh in Washington, Jon Herskovitz in Austin, Texas and Christine Kim in SEOUL; Editing by Peter Cooney, Cynthia Osterman and Lisa Shumaker)